 Through a combination of unfortunate circumstances and malnutrition, Storm’s right femur was badly broken at just nine weeks of age.
 The young couple brought her to their vet, but when the extent of the damage was discovered, they knew they would not be able to afford the surgery.
 Warned by the vet that most wolf dogs surrendered to rescues or shelters are killed, they contacted a local no-kill dog rescue to see if they would be willing to take in a “Husky-mix” puppy.
 The rescue agreed, and Storm was transferred to another veterinary clinic for emergency corrective surgery.

 Shortly afterward, the couple contacted W.O.L.F. about Storm.
-After speaking with her original owners, seeing pictures and hearing her story, W.O.L.F. knew she was a high-content wolf dog.
-After discussing the situation, it was decided to give one of the two spaces available at the Sanctuary to Storm.
-W.O.L.F. told the rescue that we were interested in taking her in permanently, and the rescue readily agreed to surrender her into our care.
-After W.O.L.F. picked up Storm from the vet, there were some concerns with the ap- pearance of the surgery site, and it was decided to get a second opinion from an orthopedic surgeon.
+After speaking with her original owners, seeing pictures, and hearing her story, W.O.L.F. knew she was a high-content wolf dog.
+W.O.L.F. staff discussed the situation and decided to give one of the two spaces available at the Sanctuary to Storm.
+W.O.L.F. conferred with the dog rescue, and it was agreed that she was more appropriately placed with W.O.L.F.
+After W.O.L.F. picked up Storm from the vet, there were concerns with the appearance of the surgery site, and staff sought a second opinion from an orthopedic surgeon.

-Unfortunately, the X-rays showed that the repair work done on Storm’s leg—a metal rod running the length of her femur with a wire wrap around the break site–was not the most effective repair technique for the type of fracture Storm suffered.
+Unfortunately, the X-rays showed that the repair work done on Storm’s leg—a metal rod running the length of her femur with a wire wrap around the break site–was not the most effective repair technique for this type of fracture.
 The orthopedic surgeon thought the procedure could lead to a stunted and deformed leg as Storm grew into adulthood.
 At the very least, the rod extruding from her upper thigh posed a high probability of bone infection.
-According to the orthopedic vet, her best chance for a having a functional leg would be to have a second surgery to stabilize what had al- ready been done.
-Even then, there might still be a need for additional surgeries later in life to lengthen the leg so Storm would be able to walk normally.
+According to the orthopedic veterinarian, her best chance for a having a functional leg would be to have a second surgery to stabilize what had already been done.
+Even then, there was still a possibility that additional surgeries would be needed later in life to lengthen the leg so Storm would be able to walk normally.

 Because of her physical condition and the potential for complications and infections, Storm was not in a position to go immediately to the Sanctuary.
 Unfortunately, for these same reasons, Storm was not allowed to be around other wolves or dogs until fully healed.
-Instead, it was decided that she would be cared for off-site by staff and volunteers until her leg healed completely.
-Much to staff’s delight and frustration, Storm was not at all impeded by having only three good legs and was up and running in what seemed like no time.
+Instead, it was decided that she would be cared for by staff and volunteers at an offsite location until her leg healed completely.
+Much to staff’s delight and frustration, Storm was not at all impeded by having only three good legs, and she was up and running in what seemed like no time.

-Despite attempts to follow doctor’s orders to keep Storm “calm and contained,” she showed just how wolf-y she was, climbing, crawling, running, jumping and CHEWING.
-In fact, she was so skilled at attempting to climb over her containment gates that W.O.L.F. was inspired to change Storm’s name to Ashima, after Ashima Shiraishi who, at 16 years of age, is one of the world’s best female rock climbers (go girl!).
+Despite attempts to follow doctor’s orders to keep Storm “calm and contained,” she showed just how “wolf-y” she was, climbing, crawling, running, jumping, and CHEWING.
+In fact, she was so skilled at attempting to climb over her containment gate that W.O.L.F. was inspired to change Storm’s name to Ashima, after Ashima Shiraishi who, at sixteen years of age, was one of the world’s best female rock climbers (go girl!).
 The name also means “without boundaries,” which is fitting for the little wolf’s personality.